01Second Edition - June 2026

 | 1 Aug 2024 | EU AI Act enters into force[18] | Active |

-| 2 Feb 2025 | EU AI Act: prohibited practices and AI literacy obligations enforceable[18] | Active |
+| 2 Feb 2025 | EU AI Act: prohibited practices in force; AI literacy expectation in force, now proposed as a recommendation under the Omnibus[18][95] | Active |

 | 16 Jul 2025 | USCG Cybersecurity Rule effective[41] | Active |